Dharssini/ChatBot/README.md

 * Jupyter Notebook

 ### Recommendations
-* Saving of information to a database for multiple user sessions
+-Allow information to be saved in a database so that multiple user sessions can be supported.
-* Search
-  * Include additional keywords for search
-  * Make bot more conversational
-* Compute
+-Enhance the search feature by adding more keywords and making the chatbot more conversational.
-  * Integrate additional mathematical functions for increased capability (Calculus, Matrix computations, Algebraic Functions, Finance, etc.)
+-Improve the compute feature by integrating more mathematical functions such as Calculus, Matrix computations, Algebraic -Functions, Finance, and supporting math word problems.
-  * Support math word problems
-* Review
-  * Include concept and word problems
+-Expand the review feature to include both concept and word problems.
-* Include a function that automatically exits the chatbot after it exceed a specific idle time.
+-Implement an automatic exit function for the chatbot that triggers after a specific idle time has elapsed.

 ## How to run 🤖